openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 Make sure that callouts or other additions are in a separate layer from the images.

-Instead of using text, use numbered identifiers and provide a legend.
+Instead of using text, use numbered identifiers and provide a legend in the text.

 If text is used in graphics, leave 30% extra surrounding space for expansion.